nitro-stack/nitro-workshop/docs/step3.md

 ```

 ::: tip Pro tip
-Using `process.env.<VARIABLE_NAME>` in place of a hardcoded values allows to keep sensitive informations out of your code base and read them from environment variables instead.
+Using `process.env.<VARIABLE_NAME>` in place of hardcoded values allows to keep sensitive informations out of your code base and read them from environment variables instead.
 This also allows you to deploy the exact same code on different environments (like staging and production for example), but with different configurations, as recommend in the [12-factor app](https://12factor.net/config) best practices.
 :::

 TypeORM will discover and map your entities following the `*.entity.ts` (`.js` once compiled) naming scheme, as specified in the module options.